 Do you know what the name Malachi means?
 Gleason Archer writes:

 The most reasonable explanation for the meaning of Malachi (Mal’ ākī, Hebrew) is that it is hypocoristic [an endearing diminutive] for the full form Mal’ ak-Yah, or Messenger of Jehovah.1

-So Malachi, Messenger of Jehovah, prophesies of John, the messenger who will go as a forerunner—‘to turn the hearts of the fathers back to the children, and the disobedient to the attitude of the righteous, so as to make ready a people prepared for the Lord’: Jesus the Christ, Messiah.
+So Malachi, Messenger of Jehovah, prophesies of John, the messenger who will prepare the way— ‘to turn the hearts of the fathers back to the children, and the disobedient to the attitude of the righteous, so as to make ready a people prepared for the Lord’, Jesus the Christ, Messiah.

 Архангел Гавриил поражает Захарию немотой The Angel Appears to Zacharias, Alexander Andreyevich Ivanov 1824.